The Ultimate In Birding Tours

 Lady Denok accommodates a maximum of 11 passengers in 7 quite spacious cabins (available for twin, double or single occupancy).
 Cabins are air-conditioned and have en-suite bathrooms with toilet, washbasin and shower.
 Cabins have portholes or windows.

-Food on the Lady Denok is very good and service is outstanding.
+The food on the Lady Denok is very good and the service is outstanding.
 The friendly crew are very flexible over things like early breakfasts and late returns after nightbirding.
 They greet us with wet face towels and welcome drinks on almost every return to the ship!
-Excellent help is given to everyone getting out of or into the ship’s dinghies, and of course, in these equatorial seas it is rarely rough (usually rather calm in fact) making for very pleasant cruising conditions.
+Excellent help is given to everyone getting out of or into the ship’s dinghies, and of course, in these equatorial seas, it is rarely rough (usually rather calm in fact) making for very pleasant cruising conditions.

-Cruise-only Option: If you have already visited Yamdena (Tanimbar) and would like to take the cruise only, please contact us regarding the discount available.
+Cruise-only Option: If you have already visited Yamdena (Tanimbar) and would like to take the cruise only, please contact us regarding the price reduction available.
+You will need to have at least one night at Saumlaki prior to the cruise.

 Accommodation & Road Transport: Most nights will be spent on our very comfortable ‘phinisi’ (schooner).
 For details see above.
-At Saumlanki we use a comfortable hotel of medium grade (the best in town).
-Road transport will be by cars or small or larger trucks.
+At Saumlaki we use a comfortable hotel on the seafront of medium grade (the best in town).
+Road transport will be by cars or even small or larger trucks on remote islands, depending on what is available.
 Roads range from good to poor.

 Walking: The walking effort during our Remote Islands of the Banda Sea, Indonesia birding tour is mostly easy, occasionally moderate.
 On Wetar we will cross a shallow river several times and the bottom has many pebbles.